talestonini/talestonini.com-v0.5/src/main/resources/pages/posts/DbLayerRefactor.md

 Back to the drawing board, I needed another HTTP library with a JavaScript backend.
 So I decided to try [http4s](https://http4s.org/), after all it also supports lots of backends and favours the *pure functional* side of Scala through the use of [Cats Effect](https://typelevel.org/cats-effect/).
-It turned out to be an interesting learning opportunity on ScalaJS as a whole.
+It turned out to be an interesting learning opportunity on Scala.js as a whole.
 Bear with me.

-On choosing an http4s backend, I started off by searching for the ones with a corresponding ScalaJS offering. *Ember* looked good at first: it offers binaries for ScalaJS [2.13 and 3](https://http4s.org/v1/docs/client.html#creating-the-client) and has an example on [creating the client](https://http4s.org/v1/docs/client.html#creating-the-client) in the http4s documentation.
+On choosing an http4s backend, I started off by searching for the ones with a corresponding Scala.js offering. *Ember* looked good at first: it offers binaries for Scala.js [2.13 and 3](https://http4s.org/v1/docs/client.html#creating-the-client) and has an example on [creating the client](https://http4s.org/v1/docs/client.html#creating-the-client) in the http4s documentation.
 It turns out that **just because a library transpiles to JavaScript, it does not mean that it can run on the browser**.
 That is the case with ember, as it relies on plain TCP sockets, which are not available in the browser (check [this issue](https://stackoverflow.com/questions/40599069/node-js-net-socket-is-not-a-constructor) on stack overflow).
-And so I learned that ember clients are fine for NodeJS, but not for the browser.
+And so I learned that ember clients are fine for Node.js, but not for the browser.

 Ok, I still needed a suitable http4s backend for my refactor.
 At the corner of http4s documentation page there are some *related projects*.
 One of them - [http4s-dom](https://http4s.github.io/http4s-dom/) - looked very promising...